utahstate/vehservoir/README.md

 ## Development

+0. Have `postgres` and `node` setup on your machine
 1. Run `npm i` in each of `server`, `frontend`, and the root directory
-2. Copy `.env.example` from the root into `server/.env`, setting the environment variables as described above, and ensuring `NODE_ENV=development` and `POSTGRES_HOSTNAME` is probably `localhost`
+2. Copy `.env.example` from the root into `server/.env`, setting the environment variables as described above, ensuring `NODE_ENV=development` and `POSTGRES_HOSTNAME` is, most likely, `localhost`
-3. In the root project directory, spin up the application with `npm run dev`
+3. Spin up vehservoir via `npm run dev` in the root directory
 4. Follow the steps below to seed an admin user
-5.  (optional, for testing slack integrations) Point the slack endpoints to your backend running locally via `ngrok http 4000` and change the endpoints in each of the slash commands and in the interactions url (as mentioned above) to your ngrok-served host.
+5.  (optional, for slack integrations) Point the slack endpoints to the locally running backend via `ngrok http <port (likely 4000)>` and change the endpoints in each of the slash commands and interactions url (as mentioned above in the "Usage > Slack" section) to your ngrok link.

 <a id="org5545ceb"></a>

 ## Deployment

-Deployment is "easy" with the docker compose file.
+Deployment is "easy" with `docker-compose`!

-1. Copy `.env.example` from the root into `.env` (as specified in `docker-compose.yml`), setting the environment variables as described above, and ensuring `NODE_ENV=production` and `POSTGRES_PASSWORD` to a random string of characters
+1. Use `.env.example` as a template for your `.env`, setting the environment variables as described above, ensuring `NODE_ENV=production` and `POSTGRES_PASSWORD` to a secure random string of characters.
 2.  `docker compose up`
 3. Follow the steps below to seed an admin user into postgres (enter the postgres REPL by running `docker compose exec -it db psql -U vehservoir`)